-Due to the current situation with the coronavirus pandemic here at the end of March 2020, more of us are spending time indoors than any time in living memory.
-And to stop ourselves going out of our minds, many of us are turning to subscription TV as a means to pass the time, either to expand our access to channels with our existing provider, or to sign up to a brand new subscription.
+During the coronavirus pandemic, many of us spent more time indoors than at any time in living memory.
+And to stop ourselves going out of our minds, many of us are turned to subscription TV as a means to pass the time, either to expand our access to channels with our existing provider, or to sign up to a brand new subscription.

-As a result of so many people trying to do this while so many staff were homeworking, however, may have caused you to hit some dead ends or experiencing severe delays when signing up to a new TV deal.
-And even upgrading your existing package may take a little longer than usual due to the shrinkage of customer service call centres and their focus on helping vulnerable customers first.
+As a result of so many people trying to do this while so many staff were homeworking, however, may have caused you to hit some dead ends or experience severe delays when signing up to a new TV deal.
+And even upgrading your existing package may have taken a little longer than usual due to the shrinkage of customer service call centres and their focus on helping vulnerable customers first.

-The situation differs from one provider to another, so in this guide we'll look at the current state of affairs, first depending on what it is you're trying to do, then by provider.
-After that we will look at alternatives to switching or upgrading if your mission is simply to expand your choices when it comes to what you can watch.
+The situation differed from one provider to another, so in this guide we'll look at the best way to change your package or buy a new one in the event of another pandemic.
+We’ll also look at alternatives to switching or upgrading if you simply want to expand your choices when it comes to what you can watch.

 Coronavirus, switching TV packages, and new TV packages

-For the purposes of understanding the differences in current policy when it comes to getting a new TV package, first we must understand that subscription TV comes in three flavours.
-Satellite TV is provided by Sky and delivers its service via a satellite dish, cable TV is provided by Virgin Media and is, yes you guessed it, delivered via dedicated cables.
+For the purposes of understanding the differences in current policy when it comes to getting a new TV package, first we must understand that subscription TV comes in three types.
+Satellite TV is paid service provided by Sky Q and delivers its service via a satellite-receiver's broadband connection, cable TV is provided by Virgin Media and is, yes you guessed it, delivered via dedicated cables.
 Freesat is a free satellite-service developed jointly by the BBC and ITV.
 Like Sky, it provides high-definition content, digital recording and video-on-demand via the broadband connection.
 Finally there's Freeview and IPTV (TV via the airwaves and the internet respectively) which are combined into a YouView set-top box by all other TV providers.

 Hopefully, that's fairly easy to grasp.
 As is the fact that depending on the method of delivery (and therefore depending on the provider) the situation in terms of getting a new TV package differs.
 Here's a broad overview of the situation, depending on what it is you're trying to do.

 - Upgrading your package with your existing provider – In all cases, this should not be a problem.
 In some cases, where your provider offers different set-top boxes for different levels of service, you may have to wait for your provider to post you a new set-top box.
-You may experience delays receiving it, too, considering the current situation
+You may experience delays receiving it, too

-- Bolstering your current package with streaming services – Everyone can add streaming subscriptions to massively expand the amount of available content without messing about with set-top boxes or engineer visits delayed till June.
+- Bolstering your current package with streaming services – Everyone can add streaming subscriptions to massively expand the amount of available content without messing about with set-top boxes or engineer visits delayed for several weeks or even months.
 We've got a full rundown of the best services to consider near the end of this guide

 Upgrading with your existing TV package

-If you already have a subscription TV package with Sky, Virgin Media, Plusnet, TalkTalk or BT, and you're not on the top package, you will be able to upgrade regardless of the current situation with coronavirus.
-In some cases this may mean an upgrade to your set-top box (switching from BT TV Entertainment to BT TV VIP, for example) and you'll have to wait for your provider to send it out to you, which could be delayed due to the current situation.
+If you already have a subscription TV package with Sky, Virgin Media, Plusnet, TalkTalk or BT, and you're not on the top package, you will be able to upgrade easily.
+In some cases this may mean an upgrade to your set-top box and you'll have to wait for your provider to send it out to you.

 In most cases, however, this won't be necessary, and upgrading your subscription to include more channels and content will be something you can do online, and your new services should be provided within minutes.
 With this in mind, there are two ways to upgrade your package, depending on what you want to do.
 They are…

 - Upgrading to get more channels – This means bolstering your channel count or adding access to additional, add-on services such as Sky Sport, BT Sport and Sky Cinema.
-This type of upgrade is unaffected by the coronavirus outbreak
+This type of upgrade is unaffected by a pandemic situation

 - Upgrading to multiroom – The other way to upgrade your package is to add multiroom.
 That is, to increase the number of set-top boxes in your house to supply a second television in another room.
-Upgrading to multiroom means additional set-top boxes, and that means waiting for them to be posted to you, which may be delayed given the current situation with COVID-19
+Upgrading to multiroom means additional set-top boxes, and that means waiting for them to be posted to you

-Individual TV providers have published their policies as regards the coronavirus epidemic.
-The outlook is quite similar to broadband right now, since all of these providers also supply it.
+Individual TV providers published their own policies during the coronavirus epidemic, which, by and large, were similar to their broadband policies.
 There are some differences with TV, however, and so here we've focused on the implications specifically for TV subscriptions.
-If you'd like to read about how the coronavirus currently affects new broadband installations then we have that guide too.
+If you'd like to read about how the pandemic affected new broadband installations then we have that guide too.

-- BT TV – Is unaffected by the coronavirus outbreak, since its set-top boxes do not require an engineer visit.
-You'll need to be a BT Broadband customer to get BT TV, so if you are one, and want either to take out a new BT TV package where you didn't have one before, or upgrade your existing package, you may do so.
+- BT TV – Is unaffected by a pandemic situation, since its set-top boxes do not require an engineer visit.
+You'll need to be a BT Broadband customer to get BT TV, so if you are, and want either to take out a new BT TV package where you didn't have one before, or upgrade your existing package, you may do so.
 If you do need an appointment for an installation, upgrade or repair you can now book if you wish.
 BT engineers will still take precautions to help keep everyone safe.
 This will include contacting you before the visit to ask a few questions.

 - NOW TV – Is Sky's online streaming service.
 You can install the NOW TV app on a wide range of different devices including smart TVs, games consoles, streaming boxes and streaming sticks, mobile phones, tablets and computers.
-NOW TV provides access to most of Sky's content, so with Sky not currently installing new equipment until June at least, NOW TV is the best alternative if you don’t want to sign up for one of Sky’s packages.
+NOW TV provides access to most of Sky's content, so it is the best alternative if you don’t want to sign up for one of Sky’s packages.
 Just be aware it can get expensive if you add movies and sport

-- TalkTalk – Exactly the same situation as Plusnet.
-You're free to upgrade or take out a TV subscription if you're a TalkTalk customer, but may need to read up on other possible complications if you're switching to TalkTalk from another provider.
+- TalkTalk TV – You're free to upgrade or take out a TV subscription if you're an existing TalkTalk customer, but may need to read up on other possible complications if you're switching to TalkTalk from another provider.
 Customer service may be limited due to reduced staff in a pandemic situation

-- Virgin TV – Is the odd one out.
-Virgin Media is currently stating that it is still providing engineer visits and so you still can take out a new Virgin Media TV package.
-However, you should take that with a pinch of salt, since it appears Virgin Media is focusing its efforts primarily on fixing problems for existing customer, especially those that at vulnerable.
-Virgin TV has one set-top box for all packages (the V6), so if you're a customer and you have one you are free to upgrade as you please
+- Virgin TV – will offer engineer appointments with increased health and safety guidance in place, so you still can take out a new Virgin Media TV package.
+Virgin TV has one set-top box for all packages (the TV 360), so if you're a customer and you have one already, you are free to upgrade as you please

 Alternatives to a new TV subscription